Zeno Regime of Collective Emission: Non-Markovianity beyond Retardation

 But how does the Zeno regime come into effect?
-We notice that the 2P-1S transition of the hydrogen atom has $\tau_Z\gg2\pi/\omega_0\sim10^{-15}\mathrm{s}$.
-In a subwavelength atom array, the minimal retardation time $t_{\text{retard}}=d/c$, with $c$ the speed of light, satisfies the inequality that $t_{\text{retard}}<\lambda/c =2\pi/\omega_0 \ll \tau_Z$.
-It means that the virtual photons sent from an atom have passed many other atoms, building up cooperativeness to a certain extent before the onset of exponential decay.
-Hence the establishment of collective emission and the reduction to Markovian behavior are simultaneous processes highly intertwined, as illustrated in Fig.~\ref{fig_sys}(a).
-The scenario can be rephrased from the perspective of one atom in the array: The surrounding atoms play the role of observers that repeatedly alter its evolution every $t_{\text{retard}}$.
-Thus, the memory of the photonic reservoir must have nontrivial impacts on the establishment of collective emission.
+The Zeno time, exemplified by the the 2P-1S transition of the hydrogen atom satisfies $\tau_Z\gg2\pi/\omega_0\sim10^{-15}\mathrm{s}$~\cite{Zheng:2008aa}.
+In a subwavelength atom array, the minimal retardation time $t_{\text{retard}}=d/c$, with $c$ the speed of light, fulfills that $t_{\text{retard}}<\lambda/c =2\pi/\omega_0 \ll \tau_Z$.
+It means that the virtual photons sent from an atom have already passed many other atoms, building up cooperativeness to a certain extent, while an isolated atom has not yet entered exponential decay.
+Thus, the development of the full collective emission and the reduction to Markovian behavior are two simultaneous processes highly intertwined.
+As illustrated in Fig.~\ref{fig_sys}(a), the above-mentioned retardation-only picture studied in Refs.~\cite{Gonzalez-Ballestero:2013aa,Sinha:2020aa,Sinha:2020ab,Dinc:2019aa,Shen:2019aa,Carmele:2020aa,Arranz-Regidor:2021aa,Trivedi:2021aa,Barkemeyer:2022aa} does not apply to compact atom ensembles, i.e., there are memory effects beyond retardation.

-To reveal it, we shall study the discrepancy between a full quantum treatment and the retardation-only picture mentioned above.
-This discrepancy is found to be much larger than the gap between the full quantum treatment of the decay of a single atom and the memory-less exponential decay, making subwavelength atom array a better system to detect the nontrivial properties of the photonic field.
-In this work we will focus on the system of waveguide QED.
-Possible experimental proposals and extensions to the memory effect of the free space radiation field will also be discussed.
+To show the memory effect beyond retardation, we shall compare the retardation-only picture with a full quantum treatment.
+Their difference is displayed by the evolution of instantaneous decay rates and excited state populations.
+Our findings indicate that this memory effect in collective emissions is much more pronounced than that in the decay of a single atom, making subwavelength atom array a better platform to detect the non-Markovianity in the Zeno regime.
+In this Letter, we shall concentrate on the setup of waveguide QED.
+Experimental feasibilities and memory effect of free space radiation field will also be discussed.